ERGA-consortium/BGE-WP11_Case_studies/Doñana-Culex_pipiens/README.md

-# Title of the case study
+# Population genomics of Culex pipiens and Culex perexiguus
 This repository includes all files and scripts used to analyze the whole genome re-sequencing data of the BGE case study focused on Culex pipiens and Culex perexiguus

 # Authors